verbb/wishlist/docs/template-guides/managing-items.md

 # Managing Items
 You can Add, Remove, Update or Toggle items in any list.
 You have the option of either using a `<form>` element or simply via a URL, depending on your templating needs.

+The following examples demonstrate a common use-case for Wishlist, where you'll loop through a collection of entries (`news` entries), and adding buttons to add the entry to your wishlist, toggle it, or remove it.

 ## Add Item

 ::: code